 3) Select Model:

 Tips to Maintain Your Mercruiser Sterndrive Engine

 Since the 1950s, the Mercruiser by Mercury has been one of the most popular sterndrive manufacturers.
-Known for their performance and reliability, it is easy to take your Mercruiser sterndrive, made by one of the industry leaders for granted.
+Known for their performance and reliability, it is easy to take your Mercruiser sterndrive, made by one of the industry leaders, for granted.
 Here are some basics to understand, even if you do not plan on performing maintenance and/or repairs yourself.

-Mercruiser Engine Parts That Require Routine Maintenance
+Key Mercruiser Parts That Require Routine Maintenance

 Routine maintenance is key to extending the life of your sterndrive.
 It’s best to refer to your Mercruiser Service Manual for guidance.
 We discourage boat owners from performing the actual work themselves; this is not a job for amateurs.
 But troubleshooting after every voyage will help to find possible problems before these become major expenses.